The Legend of Ero of Armenteira

-The legend of Saint Ero of Armenteira.
-The romanic monastery of Armenteira has always been related to the legend of its founder, the abbot Ero.
+The romanic monastery of Armenteira is related to the legend of its founder, the abbot Ero.

 The miracle of Saint Mary

-Once upon a time in the 12th century, a knight named Don Ero lived with his wife in his palace in Armenteira, a beautiful natural setting located in the slopes of Mount Castrove, in the Province of Pontevedra (Galicia, Spain).
+In the 12th century, a knight, Don Ero, lived with his wife in his palace in Armenteira, located in the slopes of Mount Castrove, in the Province of Pontevedra (Galicia, Spain).

 Don Ero and his wife were not able to have children, so they kept asking God to send them some descendants.
 God answered their prayers with the revelation that they would only have spiritual descent.
 For this reason they decided to found their own monasteries.
 Don Ero founded Santa María de Armenteira, right there in his lands.

 He requested help from Saint Bernard of Clairvaux, the founder of the Cistercian order, who sent him four monks to start the monastery.
 Years later, he became the abbot of the monastery himself.

 Ero the Abbot was always begging the Virgin Mary to show him just a little vision of what the divine grace would be like.
-He longed for the day when he would be able to understand the concept of paradise bliss, however he lived under the impression that his beloved Virgin did not listen to his prayers.
+He longed for the day when he would be able to understand the concept of paradise bliss.
+He lived under the impression that his beloved Virgin did not listen to his prayers.

-One day, he decided to go for a walk around the woods that surrounded the monastery, a beautiful setting full of pine trees, oaks and other native species.
+One day, he went for a walk around the woods that surrounded the monastery, a beautiful setting full of pine trees, oaks and other native species.
 He took a rest and sat on a stone.
-Suddenly, the joyous chirp of a bird caught his attention.
-He sat there for a while, listening, entranced by the peace and beauty that the bird's singing brought to his soul.
+The chirp of a bird caught his attention.
+He sat there for a while, listening.

 Not long after that, he headed back to his monastery, since it was already getting dark and he did not want his brethren to worry about him.
 When he knocked at the door of the monastery, he was received by a monk completely unknown to him.
 Distrustful, the monk asked him who he was.
 When he answered him that he was the abbot Ero, the monk, bewildered, started to call his brothers, not sure if the man was in his right mind.
 Ero told them who he was and what he had been doing.
 When the brethren explained what year they were in, Ero realized to his astonishment that three hundred years had passed by!
 And suddenly, he became aware that what he thought to have been only three minutes listening to a bird sing, had really been three hundred years contemplating the glory of paradise.
 Virgin Mary had finally granted him his wish.

 Monastery of Santa Maria de Armenteira.